jhou98/BasicDjangoApp/README.md

     > __View__: View component is used for UI logic and whatever the user interacts with <br>
     > __Controller__: The Controller component acts as an interface between the Model and View to process all logic and requests, manipulate the data from the Model and interact with our View to render the final results. <br>

+### Installation

+To add this app and have it running on your machine, you will need to clone the repository using the `git clone` command.
+Afterwards, you will need to create a new __virtual environment__ using the `virtualenv` command (check walkthrough for more details on how to create and activate the virtual environment).
+Once the virtual environment is activated, navigate to project base directory where `requirements.txt` is located, and run the command `pip install -r requirements.txt` in your shell.
+Once all the libraries are installed, you should be able to activate the app using the command `python manage.py runserver` and view it on the localhost:8000.

 [Part 1 - Models](#Models)
 ------
 [Part 2 - Views](#Views)